gentilijuanmanuel/gentilijuanmanuel.github.io/src/content/post/build-make-and-my-projects.md

 - *Build*, by Tony Fadell.
 - *Make*, by Pieter Levels.

 I really like the fact that both titles are more or less synonyms.
-It’s not casualty.
+It’s not coincidence.

 ## Build